Why you shouldn't leave model selection on default in Copilot, Gemini and other AI tools

 Key Points

-- Default settings can mislead users in data interpretation.
+- Default settings can lead to misleading stereotypes in AI outputs.

 Article Excerpt